telekrex/paradise-lost/README.md

-# Paradise Lost
+# About this Paradise Lost translation
-A modern plain english translation of John Milton's Paradise Lost.
-I am simply interested in the literature.
-Religious notions neither here nor there.
-This will be subjective, as it is my own interperetation, and just done in my free time.
-Progress in this is equal to my progress reading the actual book.
-If you'd like to open an issue for a suggestion or correction, please do!
-But do this only for the interperetations so far, please do not go further into the book than what is presented here.
+This is my attempt at a modern plain english translation of John Milton's Paradise Lost, for literary purposes.
+Religious notions are neither here nor there.
+This work will be subjective, as it is my own interperetation, and just done in my free time.
+The way I am doing this is I'm reading the book when I have time, taking some notes, and later processing those notes into a simple story.
+Progress in this repository is equal to my progress reading the actual book.
+Until I've finished a first read through the entire book, the 'translation' text will be messy and inconsistent.
+The plan is to first finish reading and interpereting, and then go over with a second draft to make it nicer.

+# Contributions
+If you'd like to make a suggestion or correction, please do!
+Use the issue tracker feature for that please.
+But do this only for the interperetations so far, please do not go further into the book than what is presented here, as I'm trying to keep my interperetation un-influenced, at least until I've read through the complete book once.
 Thank you.

+---

-## Some asides
+## Some asides that helped me understand the writing of Paradise Lost
+- The work can be thought of as essentially an *expansion* of Genesis, not a replacement, pre/sequel, or other.
+- Book 1 is sortof like a cinematic introduction; it is not so much the unfolding of current events.
+Book 2 is where the story begins.
-- The story takes place *during* Adam and Eve; where we are in Book 1, I believe Adam and Eve are currently in the Garden of Eden.
+- The story takes place *during* Adam and Eve.
+During Books 1-2, I believe Adam and Eve are currently in the Garden of Eden.
-- The work can be thought of as essentially an *expansion* of Genesis.
-- It is written from a third person *omniscient perspective*, where the narration knows both the past present future as well as things from present day (at the time of authoring);it often refers to geography and events for comparison or reference that shouldnt be there yet at the time of the story.
-That was weird to get accustomed to, but I try to picture it like a documentary.
+- It is written from a *omniscient third person perspective*, where the narration is in a place beyond past, present, or future.
+John Milton frequently uses real world geography, events, and cultures (at the time of writing between 1658 and 1663) as similie and metaphor, which was really confusing to me when I started reading because a lot of these references feel out of place considering the time in human history that we're supposed to be in for the story.
+But if I just remember these are an author's way of describing things, I accept.
+Try to picture it like a dramatized documentary.

-## Book I
+## Book I (rough draft)

 Satan revolted from God and was cast out to Chaos, a dark abyss.
 With him he took legions of angels.